How KIN works and where to buy, sell and trade it

 Most of the coins probably won’t ever appear on the exchanges.
 Instead, they’ll keep being redistributed throughout the Kik user and partner community without touching the exchanges.

-Unless you want to make a down payment on a lifetime of premium Kik features, plan on giving your tokens away as an incentive to Kik users or aim to sell at various peaks.
-It’s hard to see the point of buying and holding KIN until it settles down.
+Unless you want to make a down payment on a lifetime of premium Kik features, you may want to plan on giving your tokens away as an incentive to Kik users or aim to sell at various peaks.
+Think hard about whether there is any point to buying and holding KIN until it settles down.